-Yves Engler is the author of eight books, including the recently released The New Commune-ist Manifesto — Workers of the World It Really is Time to Unite, written with three other co-authors by directing Ernesto (Ernie) Raj Peshkov-Chow, an avatar of the post ethnic international working class.
+Yves Engler is the author of eight books, including the soon to be released (Sept.
+15, 2015) Canada in Africa — 300 Years of Aid and Exploitation.
 All are available in bookstores across Canada and the USA.
-Some are available as ebooks.
+All but but one are also available as ebooks on Amazon.
 Yves encourages readers to purchase his books at local independent retailers or to order them through Turning The Tide bookstore.
 Bookstore and academic orders must be placed through Fernwood Publishing.
 If your organization would like to sell Yves’ books as part of fundraising activity please email yvesengler(at)hotmail.com for bulk sale prices.

 The Ugly Canadian — Stephen Harper’s Foreign Policy— 2012

 Stephen Harper’s foreign policy documents the sordid story of the Canadian government’s sabotage of international environmental efforts, a government totally committed to tar sands producers and a mining industry widely criticized for abuses.
 Furthermore, this sweeping critique details Harper’s opposition to the “Arab Spring” democracy movement and his backing of repressive Middle East monarchies, as well as his support for a military coup in Honduras and indifference to suffering of Haitians following the earthquake that devastated their country.